 Option 1: Stay at the hotel

-The Renaissance Resort and Casino situated on the waterfront in Oranjestad comprises two separate properties, both of which give you access to Aruba Flamingo Beach as a hotel guest:
+The Renaissance Wind Creek Aruba Resort situated on the waterfront in Oranjestad comprises two separate properties, BOTH of which give you access to Aruba Flamingo Beach as a hotel guest:

 - Renaissance Ocean Suites

 Family-friendly.
 Located on the beachfront with a resort-like feel and private pools.

 Adult-only.
 Newly renovated.
 Located near the marina with a sophisticated hotel-like feel.
 No beachfront but private pool.